OpenTermsArchive/engine/README.md

 ### Installing

 - This module is built with [Node](https://nodejs.org/en/).
 You will need to [install Node >= v14.x](https://nodejs.org/en/download/) to run it.
-- When refering to the root folder, it means the folder where you will be `git pull`ing everything.
+- When refering to the base folder, it means the folder where you will be `git pull`ing everything.

 #### Declarations repository

-1. Locally clone your declaration repository, e.g., `git@github.com:OpenTermsArchive/contrib-declarations.git`.
+1. Locally clone your declarations repository, e.g., `git@github.com:OpenTermsArchive/contrib-declarations.git`.
 2. Go into your folder and initialize it, e.g., `cd contrib-declarations; npm install`.
 3. You can now modify your declarations in the `./declarations/` folder, following [these instructions](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md).
 4. When you want to test:
     - If you want to test every declaration, run `npm test`.
-    - If you want to test a specific declaration, run `npm test <name of the service>`, e.g., `npm test HER`.
+    - If you want to test a specific declaration, run `npm test $serviceId`, e.g., `npm test HER`.
-    - If you want to only test the integrity of a specific declaration, run `npm test -- --schema-only <name of the service>`, e.g., `npm test -- --schema-only HER`.
+    - If you want to have faster feedback on the structure of a specific declaration, run `npm test -- --schema-only $serviceId`, e.g., `npm test -- --schema-only HER`.
 5. Once you have done that, if you have any error, it will be prompted and detailed at the end of the test.
     - E.g., `InaccessibleContentError`: Your selector is wrong and should be fixed.
     - E.g., `TypeError`: The file declaration is invalid.